 Since its founding in 1857, Edinboro has focused on teacher education.
 Our strong legacy translates to a philosophy of excellence and a commitment to developing future teachers who are prepared to make a difference in the lives of all children and their families.

-Edinboro University led the movement for inclusion of individuals with disabilities
+PennWest Edinboro led the movement for inclusion of individuals with disabilities

 in 1973 with the Enactment of Section 504 of the Vocational Rehabilitation Act.
 This